Mini-Mocs, Redford, $44.00

 Carrom, Ludington, $88.00

 The Balance Board is a valuable conditioning tool for every athlete or exercise junky, especially for the skiing or skateboarding enthusiast.
 Even kids who are not sports-minded will have fun learning to improve their balance and coordination with this stylish tool.
 It can be used in a standing, kneeling or sitting position.

 Silver Loon Jewelers, White Lake, $19.95

 Outstanding as a stocking stuffer, and an ideal gift for tweens and teens, each of these pendants is handcrafted in Michigan earthenware clay, kiln-fired and glazed.
 They come with a black leather 18-inch cord with a metal lobster clasp, but longer cords are available at no extra charge.
-Choose from a variety of styles like these adorable turtles or loons, owls, dragonflies, suns, or even Michigan.
+Choose from a variety of styles.

 Puzzles That Rock, LLC, Charlevoix, $19.99

 Jigsaw puzzles may be figured out more online than off these days, but that does not mean it has to stay that way.
-This puzzle depicts a beachcoming collection of Agates from Lake Superior.
+This puzzle depicts one of our state's best known assets, the Petoskey Stone, but there are lots of other options.
 It makes for a fun family project and is challenging enough to take apart, shake up, and repeat.